osrf/gazebo_tutorials/physics_params/tutorial.md

 [here](http://sdformat.org/spec?ver=1.6&elem=physics).
 These are shared among all physics engines.

-1. `type` The type of the dynamics engine.
+1. `type`: The type of the dynamics engine.
 Currently Gazebo supports 4 physics
 engines: `ode`, `bullet`, `simbody` and `dart`.
 The default physics engine is `ode`.

-1. `max_step_size` The maximum time step size during the simulation. `ode` supports only constant step size and this is a constant value.
-Default value in Gazebo is `0.001` seconds.
+1. `max_step_size`: The maximum time step size that can be taken by a variable time-step solver (such as simbody) during simulation.
+For physics engines with fixed-step solvers (like ODE), this is simply the time step size.
+The default value in Gazebo is `0.001` seconds.

-1. `real_time_factor` `max_step_size x real_time_update_rate` sets an upper bound
+1. `real_time_factor`: `max_step_size x real_time_update_rate` sets an upper bound
 of `real_time_factor`.
 If `real_time_factor < 1` the simulation is slower than real
 time.

-1. `real_time_update_rate` This is the frequency at which the simulation time steps are advanced.
+1. `real_time_update_rate`: This is the frequency at which the simulation time steps are advanced.
 The default value in Gazebo is `1000` Hz.
 Multiplying with the default `max_step_size` of `0.001` seconds gives a `real_time_factor` of `1`.
 If `real_time_update_rate` is set to `0` the simulation will run as fast as it can.
 If Gazebo is not able to update at the desired rate, it will update as fast as it can, based on the computing power.

-1. `max_contacts` The maximum number of contacts to be generated between two entities.
+1. `max_contacts`: The maximum number of contacts to be generated between two entities.
 This value can be overwritten by the `max_contacts` element nested under a `collision` element.
 This is helpful to constrain the maximum number of contacts between two entities, such as face-to-face collisions, with a potential sacrifice to the accuracy.
 The